 Why Do People Start to Cry While Singing?

 People start to cry during their singing performance for a variety of reasons.
 It is hard to pinpoint one specific cause.
 Belting out the lyrics to an emotional song can grip the singer’s emotions because music has a way of connecting with the heart.
 Musical lyrics are often based on topics that people are passionate about.
-Passion has a funny way of always causing tears, whether they be happy tears or sad tears.
-It is not clear whether people connect with the lyrics of a song more or if they connect with the melody more.
+Passion has a funny way of always causing tears, whether they be happy tears or Sorrowful tears.
+It is not clear whether people connect with the song’s lyrics of a song more or if they connect with the melody more.
 Either way, the emotional connection music can cause in people while they sing can be overwhelming.
-Singers bring brought to tears by the songs they sing is not an uncommon occurrence, even in the professional music industry.
+Many singers bring brought to tears by the songs they sing is not an uncommon occurrence, even in the professional music industry.

 Crying Doesn’t Always Signify Sad Emotions

-Humans are somewhat odd creatures because we tend to cry when we are happy, and we cry when we are sad.
+Human Beings are somewhat odd creatures because we tend to cry when we are happy, and we cry when we are sad.
 Tears can start to overflow when one becomes overcome with emotion, no matter if the emotion is a sad or happy one.
-Many people become overwhelmed with emotions while they are singing due to their emotional connection to the song.
-The melody or lyrics of the song could trigger memories in the singer that cause them to become overcome with joy or sadness.
+Many people become overwhelmed with emotions while they are singing due to their connection to the song.
+The melody or song lyrics could trigger memories in the singer that cause them to become overcome with joy or sadness.
 While it may seem strange, people can experience feelings of euphoria while they are crying.
 Music can invoke a wide variety of feelings in people.
 Just because someone is crying while singing does not mean that they are sad.
 The person could simply have become fulfilled with such strong emotions that they had no other way to express than with tears.

 It Does Affect Your Performance Quality

 Many performers find themselves crying while they sing because of their true connection to the music.
 However, crying while performing can have the power to affect your singing negatively.
-While crying while singing is common among performers, your audience needs to be able to understand the lyrics.
+While crying when singing is common among performers, your audience needs to be able to understand the lyrics.
 If your singing is preventing you from singing clearly, your audience won’t be able to connect with the music the same way as if they could understand the words.